Terms of Service

 MASTER SERVICES AGREEMENT

-THIS MASTER SERVICES AGREEMENT (“Agreement”), is made and entered into as of the 1st of January, 2019 (“Effective Date”), by and between Customer ( “Customer ”) and GetSwift, Inc. (“Supplier”), with its principal place of business located at 1185 Avenue of the Americas, 3rd Fl., New York NY 10036.
+THIS MASTER SERVICES AGREEMENT (“Agreement”), is made and entered into as of the 1st of January, 2019 (“Effective Date”), by and between Customer ( “Customer ”) and GetSwift Limited and its entities (“Supplier”), with its principal place of business located at 1185 Avenue of the Americas, 3rd Fl., New York NY 10036.

 WHEREAS, Supplier is entering into this Agreement on its own behalf, and on behalf of any of its current or future parent, subsidiary, and commonly owned affiliates.